 Creating boundaries can help you overcome toxic body image and end negative self-talk.
 The first thing you’ll do is identify what triggers you to think negatively about yourself.

-Analyzing your thoughts and identifying your triggers takes a lot of effort and mindfulness because it’s easy to think things and not be aware of them.
+Analyzing your thoughts and identifying your triggers takes a lot of effort and mindfulness because it’s easy to think of things and not be aware of them.
 But, becoming intentional can help you pinpoint when you’re more likely to feel these negative thoughts.
 Common instances where you may have negative self-talk are scrolling through social media or having conversations with others about weight, diets, bodies, etc.

 Once you acknowledge these triggers, you can create boundaries with yourself.
-For example, if scrolling social media causes negative self-talk, start to limit your time on social media and unfollow accounts that trigger you.
+For example, if scrolling on social media causes negative self-talk, start to limit your time on social media and unfollow accounts that trigger you.
 If talking with friends about weight and dieting triggers, you avoid those conversations.
-Or, if a family member begins to comment on your body, tell them you don’t want outside comments on your body anymore.
+Or, if a family member begins to comment on your body, tell them you don’t want outside comments on it anymore.

 You can also shift your focus to the things you love about your body, like how fast you can run, your pretty manicure, whatever takes the focus away from falling into a negative spiral.